 - You are allowed to take out multiple loans

-- There are no limitations on reasons for borrowing, but keep in mind that only certain reasons may qualify for the penalty-free borrowing option
+- There are no limitations on reasons for borrowing, but keep in mind that only specific reasons may qualify for the penalty-free borrowing option

 - There is usually a fee that you will be required to pay before you can accept your loan.
-These fees normally range from $10-$100, but make sure to read the fine print carefully before signing.
+These fees typically range from $10-$100 but make sure to read the fine print carefully before signing.

 Your 401(k) is designed to be your retirement savings account and provide you with added financial security in your golden years.
 For that reason, most financial planners, tax advisors, and others will advise you against borrowing from your 401(k) unless circumstances become dire.

 Be sure that you are well informed about all of the risks and benefits of such an action before you sign on the dotted line.

 Premium gift for you for registering for my newsletter

 I am a member of Syndicated Columnists, a national organization committed to a fully transparent approach to money.

 Interested in additional information?
 Register for my FREE bi-monthly newsletter, "Layin' it on the line."
 It contains information that other people have found beneficial.
 I will never sell your information.

 For registering, I have a Premium Gift for you.

 Our 15th edition, “Safe Money Book” a $20 value